Jayanth-137/CodeQuest_QuadPower_ML/README.md

 This translates to sharper diagnoses, streamlined workflows, and the potential to unlock new medical intervention avenues.

-Here we present the power of Machine Learning & Deep Learning in healthcare by predicting the *Lung cancer risk* , classifying the *Chest Nodules*.
+Here we present the power of Machine Learning & Deep Learning in healthcare by predicting the *Lung cancer risk* , classifying the *Chest X-Ray Nodules*.